thoughtworks-jumpstart/jumpstart/javascript/asynchronous-javascript/understanding-the-event-loop.md

 Now run it and verify if you guess correctly.

 Can you explain why?
-If not, you need to understand more about the event-loop implemented by Javascript engines.
+If not, you need to understand more about the event-loop implemented by JavaScript engines.

 ## 5 Essential Concepts